fleetdm/fleet/handbook/company.md

 - We win or lose together.
   - Think about the big picture beyond your individual team's goals.
   - Success equals creating value for customers.
-  - You're not alone in this (a great community of people who are able and happy to help).
+  - You're not alone in this (There's a great community of people able and happy to help).
   - Don't be afraid to spend time helping users, customers, and contributors (including colleagues on other teams).
   - Be proactive (ask other contributors how you can help, regardless of who is assigned to what
-  - Finish completely way before moving to something new (help unblock team members and other contributors to deliver value).
+  - Finish completely before moving to something new (help unblock team members and other contributors to deliver value).
   - (collaborate; help teammates see tasks through to completion) -->
 - Take pride in your work.
   - Be efficient (your time is valuable, your work matters, and your focus is a finite resource).